Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

  |                                             |        | module EEPROM       |
  +---------------------------------------------+--------+---------------------+

-``ETHTOOL_A_MODULE_EEPROM_DATA`` has an attribute length equal to the amount of bytes driver actually read.
+``ETHTOOL_A_MODULE_EEPROM_DATA`` has an attribute length equal to the woke amount of bytes driver actually read.

 STATS_GET
 =========

-Get standard statistics for the interface.
+Get standard statistics for the woke interface.
 Note that this is not a re-implementation of ``ETHTOOL_GSTATS`` which exposed driver-defined stats.